Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Drosophila.md

 **This experiment aims to introduce kids to a wonderful model organism, the Drosophila fruit fly.** - You'll have seen some of these fruit flies before: these cool and beautiful little creatures have shown us how genes can be inherited (by following patterns of features like eye colours), and how genes work.

-Last initially checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-01-20 by Jeremy Lee (rqjl2@cam.ac.uk)
+Last initially checked on 2025-11-23 by Leah Helm (lkh53@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->